 Bartram’s Mile Trail

-The Bartram’s Mile Trail, a 1.1-mile paved path, stretches through the Garden and extends south along the river.
+The Bartram’s Mile Trail, a 1.55-mile paved path, stretches through the Garden and extends south along the river.
 It’s perfect for walking, running, riding your bike, or finding a spot to fish.
-Depending on your pace, it takes about 25 minutes to walk the trail from the future site of the Swing Bridge to the 56th Street Plaza – and you’ll see many different sections of the Garden as you go!
+Depending on your pace, it takes about 35 minutes to walk the full length – and you’ll see many different sections of the Garden as you go!

 The Bartram’s Mile Trail is a portion of the Schuylkill River Trail, maintained in partnership with the Schuylkill River Development Corporation.